 - Sunday picnics.
 All the time I was growing up, we didn’t go out to eat on Sundays while we were traveling, so we’d visit a grocery store on Saturday night and then have a little picnic on Sunday (this is one of those things made WAY easier with a vacation rental instead of a hotel because you have a fridge to store your food in – probably better than the time my dad filled an entire bathtub with ice to keep the milk, yogurts, and lunch meat cold over night).

 - Amusement Parks.
 This is another tradition we’ve stolen from my parents.
 Because my parents are big history buffs, our vacations often involved lots of historic sites and museums, so we’d break it up with a day at an amusement park.
 I specifically remember a day at Busch Gardens in the middle of a huge Civil War trip we took in 1997.
-Last year, we did the same thing with our girls in Paris and England – and, no surprise, those are their clearest memories of the trips.
+We did the same thing with our girls in Paris and England – and, no surprise, those are their clearest memories of the trips.